nautobot/nautobot-app-device-lifecycle-mgmt/docs/user/cve_tracking.md

         - ``status_forcelist``: The status codes that force a retry (default: [500, 502, 503, 504]).
         - ``allowed_methods``: The HTTP methods that are allowed (default: ["GET"]).
 - A new Secrets Group object named ``NAUTOBOT DLM NIST SECRETS GROUP`` used for access to the NIST API Key from the External Integration.
-- A new Secret object named ``NAUTOBOT DLM NIST API KEY`` that needs to be configured to contain your NIST API Key acquired from [here]('https://nvd.nist.gov/developers/request-an-api-key').
+- A new Secret object named ``NAUTOBOT DLM NIST API KEY`` that **IS REQUIRED** to be configured.
+To contain your NIST API Key acquired from [here]('https://nvd.nist.gov/developers/request-an-api-key').

 NOTE: You may change the name of the External Integration or create your own using other configuration settings, but the SecretsGroup and Secret objects must be named as above.
 The External Integration is selected when starting the Job run.